greymattergames/unbug/README.md

 >
 > Additonally, debugging may not land on the macro statements themselves.
 This can have the consequence that the debgger may pause on an internal module.
 To avoid this, `return` or `continue` immediately following a macro invocation.
 Alternatively, use your debugger's "step-out" feature until you reenter the scope of your code.

+Error messages are logged when used in conjuction with [Tracing](https://github.com/tokio-rs/tracing)

 ## Examples

 ```rust